-- a. demonstrate and explain the role and responsibilities of the treasury management function; - b. demonstrate and explain the role of treasury management in short-term finance, short-term investment and liquidity risk; - c. appraise and evaluate the contribution of working capital management to short term and longterm financing; - d. evaluate the risks arising from working capital management and how these may be mitigated; - e. evaluate and explain working capital requirements for a range of different organisations and circumstances; - f. demonstrate and explain the nature and role of working capital management within financial management; and - g. appraise, evaluate and advise with respect to working capital management techniques.
+- a. demonstrate and explain the role and responsibilities of the treasury management function; - b. demonstrate and explain the role of treasury management in short-term finance, short-term investment and liquidity risk;

-a. recognise and explain ethical, business trust and professional conduct issues:
+- c. appraise and evaluate the contribution of working capital management to short term and longterm financing; - d. evaluate the risks arising from working capital management and how these may be mitigated; - e. evaluate and explain working capital requirements for a range of different organisations and circumstances: - f. demonstrate and explain the nature and role of working capital management within financial management; and - g. appraise, evaluate and advise with respect to working capital management techniques.

-- b. explain the relevance, importance and consequences of ethical issues; - c. evaluate the ethical implications of an organisation's selection, capture, analysis and use of data: - d. evaluate the impact of ethics on an entity, its stakeholders and the scope of its strategies and operations, considering the public interest; - e. recommend and justify appropriate actions where ethical dilemmas arise in a given scenario; and - f. design and evaluate appropriate ethical safeguards.
+- a. recognise and explain ethical, business trust and professional conduct issues; - b. explain the relevance, importance and consequences of ethical issues; - c. evaluate the ethical implications of an organisation's selection, capture, analysis and use of data: - d. evaluate the impact of ethics on an entity, its stakeholders and the scope of its strategies and operations, considering the public interest; - e. recommend and justify appropriate actions where ethical dilemmas arise in a given scenario; and - f. design and evaluate appropriate ethical safeguards; and - f.g. evaluate and explain the ethical impact of sustainability policies, including climate change effects.